Reflections on (a not so festive) 3ve

 Nor do I think we should underestimate the importance of 3ve as a landmark case in ad fraud.
 There are a lot of positives that we, as an industry, can take from this initiative.

 For starters, the 3ve takedown demonstrated the importance of collaboration and working as a collective to defeat a common enemy.
 In this particular case, the campaign involved an incredible 15 organisations, some of which were direct competitors to one another.

 It also highlighted the reality of the current ad fraud landscape – that fraudster operations are sophisticated, complex and running like businesses.
 The advertising industry as a whole, therefore, needs to act in a similar fashion – perhaps contrary to popular belief, we’re not dealing with lone wolves holed up in dingy basements here.

 Finally, as has been well demonstrated by industry action over the past 12 months, it sent a message to the world – it is possible to make sense of the noise and track fraudulent operations down.

 Where We’re Lacking

-All that said, it’s clear that hopes of a 2019 filled with takedown after takedown were misplaced.
+All that said, it’s clear that hopes of 2019 filled with takedown after takedown was misplaced.
 And, with the benefit of hindsight, we can see that there are a few reasons as to why that might be.